Harry-Yates/Harry-Yates/README.md

 San José 21° ☁️ · Stockholm -1° 🌫️

 # 21°
 ☁️ **This afternoon, partly cloudy with scattered cloud cover.
-Golden hour now.**
+Golden hour for ~45 mins.**

 **↑** 23° **↓** 18° · Tomorrow: 🌧️ 27°
 Week: ▁▆▆█▆▅▃ (23° to 28°)